 Not wearing proper shoes also meant a lot of pressure on our toes when coming downhill.
 Mark ended up with a very sore black toenail for three months after as a result.

 In hindsight, we wished we had taken our hiking shoes.
-After 3 days trekking, we would have appreciated the grip, support and waterproof shoe.
+After three days of trekking, we would have appreciated the grip, support and waterproof shoe.
 Our trainers were a sodden mess by the end.

 We always opt for a waterproof hiking shoe that is lightweight and can double as a casual shoe, so we don’t have unnecessary additional weight in our bags.